 Based on prior approval granted by the NBS to use the Advanced Measurement Approach and Operational Risk Management (AMA), the Bank as a member of the OTP Group has been calculating the capital requirement to cover operational risk using an advanced approach and the Group model since September 2015.
-All internal and external data, business environment factors and scenario analysis results are entered in the model.
+All internal and external data, business environment factors, scenario analysis results and KRI results are entered in the model in a quantitative manner as a post-correction factor.